proteoceanLab/proteoceanlab.github.io/_people/AnnaWarsaw.md

 <!-- Fill in details below, as many paragraphs as you'd like -->

+<p> I'm a graduate student in the Marine and Environmental Biology program.
+I'm fascinated by microbes' ability to thrive in dynamic environments and adapt to complex challenges, and I'm interested in studying how microbial interactions enable survival, shape ecosystems, and drive biogeochemical cycling.
+As an undergrad at the University of Chicago, I completed my thesis investigating diel dynamics and spatial gradients that shape green sulfur bacteria blooms.
+I then worked as a research technician at UC Santa Barbara studying spatial structuring and the biofilm matrix in "pink berry" environmental biofilms. </p>

+<p> I grew up in Holland, Michigan, near Lake Michigan, where I spent a lot of time by the water.
+In my free time, I enjoy taking film photos, making pottery, going to concerts and movies, and searching for sea glass at the beach. </p>

 <!-- No need to change anything here -->
 </section>
 </div>